Munich in shock

 Perpetrator was carrying a rucksack with an explosive device

-According to the police, the 57-year-old perpetrator lived in Starnberg.
+According to the police, the 57-year-old suspect lived in Starnberg.
 When he fled from the police, he was carrying a rucksack containing an explosive device that had to be defused.
 The German did not have a permit to handle weapons or explosives.
 He was not known to the police.

 At midday, the SEK Bayern stormed the perpetrator's apartment in the district of Starnberg, which borders Munich.
 Beforehand, it was ensured that there were no booby traps in the apartment.
 The surrounding area was cordoned off.